merchantprotocol/documentation/docs/10_Magento_v2/00_Getting_Started.md

 At the moment we have not completed any Magento 2.0 extensions.
-We should begin to release MAgento 2.0 extensions in the summer of 2016.
+We should begin to release Magento 2.0 extensions in the summer of 2016.